BasicRespirator/basic/README.md

 The flat pattern PDF contains instructions for assembling the mask

-Please visit https://basicrespirator.com or https://www.thingiverse.com/thing:4265814for more assembly photos and further informatation about this mask.
+Please visit https://basicrespirator.com or https://www.thingiverse.com/thing:4265814 for more assembly photos and further informatation about this mask.

 DISCLAIMER